27 October 2022

 2. Consider pausing any personal contributions

 If you’re making after-tax super contributions, you may consider putting them on hold while you’re not working.
-If you’re an AustralianSuper member and need to cancel any regular debits to your super account, call us on 1300 300 273 or email us so we can help.
+If you’re an AustralianSuper member and need to cancel any regular debits for contributions to your super account, call us on 1300 300 273 or email us so we can help.

 What happens to my insurance if I’m not working?